xleeocean/Pearlnotes/README.md

 The application is created in React framework with customized MUI components.
 Such as Button, IconButton, Box, Drawer, List,  ToolBar and AppBar.
 There are also self-built reusable components such as cartItem.
 React context is used for data communication between components.
 Responsive design was used in UI to  ensure content consistency across devices.

 ## Back-end
+Our back-end service play an intermedia role between our front-end UI and the Shopify APIs.
+It converts the complex data format from Shopify, extract and simplify the structure for our front-end web apps.

 ## Setup
+For server:
+cd server; npm install; npm run build; npm run start;

+For client:
+cd client; npm install; npm run start;